LambdaFiend/pure-lambda-calculus-interpreter/README.md

                   (h (PRED n) (PRED m))

 In case you're not familiar with iszero, mult or pred, I suggest you take a look at the encodings I gave.
 It will be all the more worthwhile if you read actual didactic documents.
 It's worth it to understand how these terms come to be.

-# What is to be done (very much generally speaking)

-The interface should be intuitive enough, although totally unappealing and forcing.
-In any case, it shall be grealy improved, sometime.

-Currently, the only form of reducing is not the most efficient one (It runs the whole AST for each reduction!
-Is there a better method?).
-The optimization will only cover cases when you only want to see printed the Normal Form (final result) (hopefully this is possible, although I'm a little skeptical considering lambda calculus has some (super serious) trouble defining reductions as atomic operations computationally).

-Thus, soon I'll be adding a chain reducing function (only traverses the AST once).

-I will also add a way of showing whether it was an eta or a beta reduction done for each step.

-Many other improvements will be made, for example environment variables and libraries.

-More control and flexibility for the interface.
-And so on...
-This might take a while, I'll be rather busy until summer's here.